 Every person has different learning goals and preferred ways of learning.
 Some people prefer more structured, formal lessons, while others prefer to learn through informal conversation practice.
-Some students are under time pressure, while some students can explore a language on according to their own schedule.
-Whatever your situation, here is our advice for finding the best teacher for you.
+Some students are under time pressure, while some students can explore a language according to their own schedule.
+Whatever your situation, here's our advice for finding the best teacher.

 Every teacher on italki is accepted only after completing an online application that is reviewed personally by italki staff.

 As teachers and language learners ourselves, we only accept teachers whose profiles are complete and accurate, and who we personally feel comfortable recommending to italki students.
 All teachers are native or C2 in the languages they teach, and Professional Teachers have verified teaching credentials.